mvolkmann/blog/src/meteor.md

 Meteor has its own frontend framework called Blaze.
 But it also supports other popular options that can be used in its place such as Angular, React, Svelte, Vue, and Cordova (for Android and iOS apps).
+(Note that on August 10, 2020 Adobe announced they will no longer support development of Cordova.)

 Meteor was initially released in 2012.
 It gained immediate attention for its novel use of WebSockets